nationalparkservice/romn-AquariusTimeSeries/README.md

 Processing time steps include: Raw date/time (i.e. no summary), daily, weekly, monthly, or yearly.
 Mean values of the raw time step scale are derived for the daily, weekly, monthly and or yearly time steps.

+**SitesListExample.xls** Example Excel file define the site/locations, identifier, parameter, unit, utcOffset and lable information used in processing.